Jacksonville Jaguars: Doug Pederson (2022–2024)

 Prior to the 2022 season, the Jaguars hired Super Bowl LII-winning coach Doug Pederson to be their next head coach.
 The team saw immediate improvement with a 9–8 record and a division title.
 The Jaguars defeated the Los Angeles Chargers 31–30 in the Wild Card Round.
 The game featured the third-largest comeback in NFL postseason history with the Jaguars trailing 27–0 at one point.
 The Jaguars' season ended with a 27–20 loss to the Kansas City Chiefs in the Divisional Round.

 In the 2023 season, the Jaguars finished with a 9–8 mark once again but failed to qualify for the playoffs.

 On January 6, 2025, Pederson was fired after three seasons with the team, during which the team was 22–29 (.431), with one playoff appearance.

 Liam Coen (2025–present)

 On January 24, 2025, the Jaguars hired former Tampa Bay Buccaneers offensive coordinator Liam Coen to be their new head coach.
+The Jags went 13–4 during the regular season, making Liam Coen the first rookie head coach to take a team from 4–13 the previous season to 13–4.
+The Jaguars won the AFC South and were the three-seed for the AFC playoffs.
+In the Wild Card Round, the Jaguars lost to the Buffalo Bills 27–24.